mudassarsyed/geb-spock-mvn-browserstack/README.md

 ## Notes
 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
-* To test on a different set of browsers, check out our [platform configurator](https://www.browserstack.com/automate/java#setting-os-and-browser)
 * You can export the environment variables for the Username and Access Key of your BrowserStack account

   ```